-A HOPLINK™ referral tracking URL (or HopLink for short) is a referral URL that links potential customers to a vendor's landing page and it informs ClickBank which affiliate directed that traffic for commission purposes.
-If the user buys the product within 60 days of clicking on the HopLink, the affiliate who created it receives credit and commission for the sale.
+A HopLink™ referral tracking URL is a referral URL that links potential customers to a seller’s landing page and it informs ClickBank which affiliate directed that traffic for commission purposes.
+If the customer buys the product within 60 days of clicking on the HopLink, the affiliate who referred the customer receives credit and commission for the sale.

-This article contains the following sub-articles:
+This article contains the following sections: